 We have worked with our Soroptimist link club in Japan, SI Nara, on various projects including improving conditions for children affected by the Japanese tsunami and its associated nuclear fall-out, raising money for work with street children in Kenya, Love-in-a-Box (see below) and the Meru Women’s Garden Project.

-Previously we have raised money for the Eastbourne Samaritans, the Royal National Lifeboat Institution, Changing Faces, the JPK Project, the Citizens’ Advice Bureau, breast cancer charities, the Pestalozzi Village and Médecins sans Frontières‘ work with Ebola victims.
+In recent years we have raised money for the Eastbourne Samaritans, the Royal National Lifeboat Institution, Changing Faces, the JPK Project, the Citizens’ Advice Bureau, breast cancer charities, the Pestalozzi Village and Médecins sans Frontières‘ work with Ebola victims.

 But Soroptimism isn’t just about raising funds.
 Here are some of our other activities: